dimsemenov/PhotoSwipe/website/documentation/getting-started.md

 ### <a name="init-add-pswp-to-dom"></a>Step 2: add PhotoSwipe (.pswp) element to DOM

-You can add HTML code dynamically (directly before the initialization), or have in HTML of page initially (like it's done on demo page).
+You can add HTML code dynamically (directly before the initialization), or have it in page initially (like it's done on demo page).
 This code can be appended anywhere, but ideally before the closing `</body>`.
 You may reuse it across multiple galleries (as long as you use same UI class).

 ```html
 <!-- Root element of PhotoSwipe.
 Must have class pswp. -->